 Many people new to the world of real estate investing are excited to earn passive income and begin their journey toward financial independence.
 Lots of these first-time investors, however, are surprised at the slow pace of wealth growth through real estate investment.

-While purchasing and renting out real estate is a great way to build your net-worth and move toward financial independence, it’s important to realize it’s not a ‘get rich quick,’ scheme.
+Purchasing and renting out real estate is a great way to build your net-worth!
+You will move toward financial independence.
+However, it’s important to realize it’s not a ‘get rich quick,’ scheme.

 Slow and steady earns the wealth

-Several fluid factors will determine how much wealth the investor is able to extract from their investment property.
+Several fluid factors will determine how much wealth the investor can extract from their investment property.
 Even the most skilled, savvy investors often struggle to earn a profit off of their first property for several years.

-There is one strategy real estate investors can use to accelerate their wealth growth and reach fiscal freedom more promptly: Purchasing one new investment property each year.
+There is one strategy real estate investors can use to accelerate their wealth growth and reach financial freedom more promptly.
+The strategy is purchasing one new investment property each year.
 This method allows you to leverage your existing assets to improve your financial status and generate more passive income.

-Purchasing a new investment property each year requires careful strategizing and forethought, and isn’t right for every new real estate investor.
-When executed correctly, however, this strategy can help you achieve financial independence over the course of a decade and substantially grow your personal wealth.
+Purchasing a new investment property each year requires careful strategizing and forethought and isn’t right for every new real estate investor.
+When executed correctly, however, this strategy can help you achieve financial independence over a decade and substantially grow your wealth.

 Planning for independence

-•Management costs: Whether you’ve hired a professional management firm or are handling your property on your own, there are likely management costs you’re expending on your property each month.
+Whether you’ve hired a professional management firm or are handling your property on your own, there are management costs you’re expending on your property each month.
 These costs include repair services for tenants and legal services.

-•Maintenance: Even newer buildings need maintenance from time-to-time.
-If you’ve recently purchased a new property, you should ask for the previous owner’s records so you can get a better sense of annual maintenance expenses and develop a maintenance schedule for the coming year.
+Even newer buildings need maintenance from time-to-time.
+If you’ve recently purchased a new property, you should ask for the previous owner’s records so you can get a better sense of annual maintenance expenses.
+By having the expenses upfront you can develop a maintenance schedule for the coming year.

 Realize that for the duration of your mortgage, most of the income from your tenants will likely go toward debt service.
 Do your best to account for this discrepancy and also calculate your anticipated future cash flow.

-Using this cash flow calculation, assuming your additional annual properties have similar expenses and incomes, you can identify how many investment properties you’ll need to acquire to achieve financial independence.
+Using this cash flow calculation and assuming your additional annual properties have similar expenses and incomes, you can identify how many investment properties you’ll need to acquire to achieve financial independence.